jkingsman/AO3-LaTeX-Novelizer/README.md

 # Loading AO3 Exports

-0. Place regular AO3 "Download" -> "HTML" exports into the `html_exports` directory.
 1. Ensure you have a modern (3.10+) `python` installation and `pandoc` on your path.
-This tool was developed for `pandoc` 3.4, but should work with most versions.
+This tool was developed for `pandoc 3.41`, but has been tested to work fine with `pandoc 3.5`.
+Install pandoc [here](https://pandoc.org/installing.html).

+1. Place regular AO3 "Download" -> "HTML" exports into the `html_exports` directory.

-2. Run the script to invoke `pandoc` and perform a bulk conversion of your exported HTML into LaTeX, adding them into the `latex_source` LaTeX project.
+1. Run the `./compile_exports.py` script to invoke `pandoc` and perform a bulk conversion of your exported HTML into LaTeX and subsequent import of those TeX files into the `latex_source` LaTeX project.
 Note that you need to prefix the script with environment variables to describe your work!
 These are:
     * `NOVELIZER_AUTHORNAME`
     * `NOVELIZER_BOOKTITLE`
     * `NOVELIZER_SUBTITLE`